TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 If you login to your NMI (on Node1) you can see a new Tile with "Overall Node Status" for Node2 but other than this nothing else...the new node is not running any plugins yet.

-Go ahead and install the V-Things plugin
+6) Go ahead and install the V-Things plugin into the project of Node2 and log back into the NMI on Node1.
+Then click on the V-Things Tile in the main Portal

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0MzQ3MzgwNSwtMTIxNzgzMzIwMywzOD
+eyJoaXN0b3J5IjpbNDE5MTE4NDUwLC0xMjE3ODMzMjAzLDM4ND
-Q0NjU4MDYsLTkxMjA3MTc0NSw4MTIwMzE3NzEsLTY4NDE5NTk1
+Q2NTgwNiwtOTEyMDcxNzQ1LDgxMjAzMTc3MSwtNjg0MTk1OTUz
-MywtODY3NzY4NzM3LDExODAwNTY1MjYsLTE4NDAzMzA3MzgsMT
+LC04Njc3Njg3MzcsMTE4MDA1NjUyNiwtMTg0MDMzMDczOCwxMT
-ExNjk5NTE0MCwxMTMzMTk1Mjk0LDE1ODgyNjM2NzMsLTc3MTg3
+E2OTk1MTQwLDExMzMxOTUyOTQsMTU4ODI2MzY3MywtNzcxODc2
-NjAzMywyMTMwMDA5Mzk0LC0xMzYwNDMzNjQ0LC0xNDcyNzk3OD
+MDMzLDIxMzAwMDkzOTQsLTEzNjA0MzM2NDQsLTE0NzI3OTc4OS
-ksNDU3NDk0MDAyLC0xOTk3MTc4ODkxLDExMzg1MTA1ODMsNzc1
+w0NTc0OTQwMDIsLTE5OTcxNzg4OTEsMTEzODUxMDU4Myw3NzU3
-NzgyODI1XX0=
+ODI4MjVdfQ==
 -->